 The performers compete for the worn-out attention span of audiences in the era of clickbait.
 But how can you compete with the never-ending spectacle of politics and news, fake or true?
 Drama and tragedy happen everywhere, not just on stage.
 Joseph Campbell's reconciliation with his father is the root and rerun of endless heroic stories of the patriarchal kind, but is a hero's journey perhaps just a reflection of some male director with a father complex?

-A production by Constanza Macras / Dorky Park In coproduction with Volksbühne am Rosa-Luxemburg-Platz
+In coproduction with Volksbühne am Rosa-Luxemburg-Platz.